gmoskal/react-formless/README.md

 ## Collections support

 `Formless` comes with default collection support, so whenever you want to create nested collections and you still want it to be __strongly typed__ `formless` is a good match.
-Check out the complex example, where `Users` with assigned `Skills` that may have `Tags` are being collected.
+Check out the complex example where each `User` has collection of `Skills` and each skill has collection of `Tags`.

 ```typescript tsx
 import * as React from "react"